 As a registered nurse, I’ve seen how type 2 diabetes affects people and their families.
 Managing this chronic condition can be tough.
-But with the right knowledge and support, patients can take back control of their health and live better lives.
-In this guide, we’ll cover key nursing diagnoses, how to assess patients, and effective interventions for type 2 diabetes.
+However, with the right knowledge and support, patients can regain control of their health and lead better lives.
+In this guide, we’ll cover key nursing diagnoses, how to assess patients, and effective interventions for nursing diagnoses for type 2 diabetes.

 Key Takeaways

-• Type 2 diabetes accounts for 90% of all diabetes cases1
+- Type 2 diabetes accounts for 90% of all nursing diagnosis for type 2 diabetes cases

-• Risk factors include ethnic background, age, obesity, and family history12,
+- Risk factors include ethnic background, age, obesity, and Family history.

-• Diagnostic criteria include fasting glucose levels and HbA1c testing12,
+- Diagnostic criteria include fasting glucose levels and HbA1c testing.

-• Collaboration among the healthcare team is essential for optimal patient outcomes1
+- Collaboration among the healthcare team is essential for optimal patient outcomes.

 Diabetes mellitus is a chronic metabolic disorder that causes high blood sugar.
-It happens when the body can’t use insulin well or make enough of it1.
-As a healthcare worker, knowing how type 2 diabetes works is key to giving good care.
-By learning the nursing diagnoses and treatments for this condition, you can help your patients manage their disease, avoid serious problems, and feel better overall.
+It occurs when the body can’t use insulin effectively or produce enough of it.
+As a healthcare worker, understanding how type 2 diabetes works is crucial for providing effective care.
+By learning the nursing diagnoses and treatments for this condition, you can help your patients manage their disease, prevent serious complications, and improve their overall well-being.

 Understanding Type 2 Diabetes: Pathophysiology and Clinical Manifestations